Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### Model: The behaving organism

 The "model" encapsulates all of the data and the behavior.
 It defines the full set of possible interactions with, or actions on, the data.
 It is generally embodied as a code module (a.k.a., a library, a package).
-Thus, the primary user user for a model is generally a programmer, and the interface is an [application programmers' interface (API)](https://en.wikipedia.org/wiki/API).
+Thus, the primary user user for a model is generally a programmer, and the interface is an [application programming interface (API)](https://en.wikipedia.org/wiki/API).

 #### Functional model: a simulation